pmatulis/maas-one/README.md

 An all-in-one MAAS setup.

-This repository shows how to install a MAAS environment on a single machine.
+This repository is for installing a MAAS environment on a single machine.

 * 1 large host (the "KVM host") running Ubuntu 18.04 LTS or Ubuntu 20.04 LTS

 * 6 KVM guests created with virt-install on this machine:
-     - 1 for the MAAS host (installed from the 'maas' snap)
+     - 1 for the MAAS host itself
      - 1 for the Juju controller
-     - 4 for the MAAS nodes
+     - 4 for the MAAS nodes (available for deployments)

 * 2 libvirt networks will be used:
      - 'external' for the external side of the MAAS host (DHCP enabled)
      - 'internal' for the internal side of the MAAS host (DHCP disabled)

 * The host, beyond hosting KVM guests, will act as:
 	- Juju client
 	- OpenStack client

+MAAS is installed from snaps.

+The four MAAS nodes are powerful machines with multiple network interfaces and disks.
+The original intent is the deployment of Charmed OpenStack.
+Adjust per your needs and desires.

+Network diagram:

 [ INSERT NETWORK DIAGRAM HERE ]